 A scaffold is a temporary support that enhances comprehension and learning.
 Scaffolds are used to differentiate instruction and are necessary for optimizing student success.
 Here are a few examples of scaffolds for students at different English proficiency levels.

-10 Highly Effective Scaffolds and Strategies for ELs
+10 Instructional Scaffolds and Strategies for ELs

 1- Visuals – to provide context and activate background knowledge